GENERAL OPERATING BY-LAW of the THE BRANDON CHAMBER OF COMMERCE

-9.05 Twenty-one (21) members shall constitute a quorum of any regular or special meeting of the Chamber.
+9.05 Eighteen (18) members shall constitute a quorum of any regular or special meeting of the Chamber.

 9.06 No one but a member shall address the Board or the Chamber except by invitation of the President or the unanimous consent of the meeting.